minorg/minorgordon.net/_posts/2020-06-06-costume-core-0-4.md

 ---
+categories: [projects]
+date:   2020-06-06
+description: New release of the Costume Core ontology for describing artifacts of historic clothing
 layout: post
 title:  "Costume Core 0.4"
-date:   2020-06-06
-description: New release of the Costume Core ontology for describing artifacts of historic clothing
 ---

 Last year I wrote about [DressDiscover]({% post_url 2019-12-22-dressdiscover %}), a suite of open source web applications for digital collections of historic clothing.